KJeffree/platformer_game_unity/README.md

 - When player picks up a key, the door of the corresponding colour will disappear or 'unlock.

 #### To play:
 To play the game on a Mac, clone the repo, and open up the Application named "Platformer Standalone Build".
-Select the resolution of 2880 x 1800 (should already be selected) and click Play!
+To quit the game, press the escape key.